 1. HaAdam (האדם) – The Collective Humanity

 The outermost layer of the diagram represents HaAdam, referring to all of humanity, stemming from Adam and Eve.
-This category encapsulates both the righteous and the unrighteous, emphasizing the broad reach of human existence before the divine.
+This category encapsulates both the righteous and the unrighteous, emphasizing the broad reach of human existence before the divine relevations.

-Ein Sof Aur (אין סוף אור) – This phrase means “The Infinite Light,” representing the boundless divine essence before creation, a central Kabbalistic concept.
+Ein Sof Aur (אין סוף אור) – This phrase means “The Infinite Light,” representing the boundless divine essence before creation, a central way of understanding the eternality and incomprehensible reality of the LORD.

-Adam Kadmon (אדם קדמון) – The “Primordial Adam,” linked to divine creation and often associated with pre-fallen humanity or the eternal Logos (Word) in Christian thought.
+Adam Kadmon (אדם קדמון) – The “Primordial Adam,” linked to divine creation and often associated with pre-fallen humanity and the existence of the eternal Logos (Word) in Christian thought.
+The Messiah as Savior who changed the sons of Seth from the second Adam as revealed in scripture, Torah explained.

 2. The Lineage of Seth vs. the Lineage of Cain